wechaty/docusaurus/docusaurus/docs/contributing/pulls.md

 ---
-title: Committing code
+title: Create pull requests
 ---

 This section is addressed to the committers and to anyone interested in knowing how code gets committed into Wechaty.
-If you're a community member who wants to contribute code to Wechaty, look at [working with git](working-with-git.md) instead.
+If you're a community member who wants to contribute code to Wechaty, look at [working with git](git.md) instead.

 ## Handling pull requests